All Episodes

 That would be the first thing we should have done.

-But you're you're quite right.
+But you're quite right.

-H here's here is what I think you're trying to say.
+Here's what I think you're trying to say.

-And that's gonna lift the economy.
+And that's going to lift the economy.

-So it was a zero sum game.
+So it was a zero-sum game.

 But more importantly, people just took that rebate and they saved it.